onqtam/headjack/docs/quotes_and_notes/PAPER_QUOTES.md

 http://homepages.vub.ac.be/~tcoenen/thesis.pdf

 Martens B. (2004) The Cognitive Mechanics of Economic Development and Institutional Change, Routledge

-Rodriguez, M.A (2007) Social Decision Making with Multi-Relational Networks and Grammar-Based Particle Swarms, in: 2007 Hawaii International Conference on Systems Science (HICSS) IEEE Computer Society

 Kostakis, Vasileios, Wolfgang Drechsler, Diego Gonzalez & Ishan Shapiro. no date.
 “The emergence of open value network: Measuring value and distributing revenue in peer